keginzburg/sol/README.md

 Implementation Timeline:

 * Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
 Create Planet, Moon, Simulation classes.
-Get planet and moon canvas visualizations to show up on the screen, and spend time building structure for lunar orbits.
+Get planet and moon canvas visualizations to show up on the screen and build basic structure for lunar orbits.
+Write formula functions that adapt orbital data for canvas design.
 Also begin setting up gravity and temperature canvases and respective classes.

 * Monday: Dedicate this day toward implementing the underlying logic of Sol.
 Apply basic animation and ensure that I can get my Orbit canvas to dynamically render accurate, yet accessible representations of the individual planets and their lunar bodies.
-Ensure that my data is being fetched properly as well.
+Ensure that my data is being fetched properly before creating planet links that fetch orbital, gravity, and temperature data from API.

 * Tuesday: Focus on the gravity and temperature canvases.
-Create a basic environemnt for my gravity canvas and a FallingObject class for gravity simulation.
-Create a visually striking and informative temperature readout out of a canvas rendering.
+Create a basic environment for my gravity canvas and a FallingObject class for gravity simulation.
+Create a visually striking and informative temperature readout out of a canvas rendering and Temperature class.
 Ensure that my data is being fetched properly.

-* Wednesday: Finish implementing data visualization interactivity, and focus on styling, as well as implementing the different color schemes and nav links.
+* Wednesday: Finish implementing data visualization interactivity, and focus on styling, as well as implementing the color scheme and styled nav links.
 If time, start on bonuses.

 * Thursday Morning: Deploy to GitHub pages.
 If time, rewrite this proposal as a production README.

 Bonus Features:

 * Add music and sounds for atmosphere.
 * Add ability to pause and resume simulations.
 * Add improved data identifiers for planets and respective bodies.